Do you ever know what you want to say, but you’re not sure how to say it?

 Because there is no universally correct way of saying anything.
 And that’s simply because way too many factors affect how our communication is understood and interpreted.

 So, what should we do in these situations?

 We should think about how we would communicate with this person if we already knew them well.

-If the person you’re talking to is a romantic interest, think about how you’d communicate that same thing if you were already lovers.
+Is person you’re talking to is a romantic interest?
+Think about how you’d communicate that same thing if you were already lovers.

-If the other person is someone you want to be friends with, think about how you’d say that same thing to a friend.
+Or maybe the other person is someone you want to be friends with?
+Well, then think about how you’d say that same thing to a friend.

-If it’s someone you want an invitation to a job interview from, how would you ask them for it if they were already your colleague?
+And what if it’s someone you want an invitation to a job interview from?
+How would you ask them for it if they were already your colleague?